pear/Archive_Tar/README.md

 _NOTE_: This package is looking for a new maintainer.
 Are you interested?
-Let me know at mrook AT php DOT net.
+Send an e-mail to pear-dev@lists.php.net.

 Archive_Tar
 ==========